medihack/redux-pouchdb-plus/README.md

 **Redux PouchDB Plus** synchronizes a [Redux](rackt.github.io/redux) store with a [PouchDB](http://pouchdb.com/) database.

 This code is heavily inspired (and some code reused) by Vicente de Alencar's [redux-pouchdb](https://github.com/vicentedealencar/redux-pouchdb).
 So all Kudos to him.
-The rewrite was necessary to allow the following extras.
+The rewrite was necessary to allow the following extras:

 - Have different Pouch databases for different reducers.
 - Allow to switch databases dynamically.
 - Support for [Immutable](https://facebook.github.io/immutable-js/) states beside pure Javascript types.
+- Provide several callbacks (when initialization and database access happens).

+The code is quite well tested using [tape](https://github.com/substack/tape).

 ## Usage

+### General setup

 The reducers you wish to persist should be enhanced with this higher order reducer (`persistentReducer`).